 For example, sensors used to study the soil properties, plant health, weather conditions, and water status all are vital for making small farms productive and sustainable.

 How precision farming can help small farms

-So application of precision agriculture in small farms should follow an approach that starts with the accumulation and analysis of data to create a site-specific model of precision farming.
+So application of precision agriculture in small farms should follow an approach that starts with the accumulation and analysis of data to create a site-specific model of precision agriculture.
 The several steps to an ideal precision-farming approach in small farms are as follows:

-Understand your soil first
+1. Understand your soil first

 Soil is considered the most important factor influencing crop production.
 So it is only fitting that applying precision farming on small farms should first include understanding the soil of your farm better.